policy banner image

 A funding formula that works for kids

-Ontario’s education funding formula is based on a model introduced two decades ago that was designed to reduce overall expenditure for public schools.
-It needs to be fully...
+Ontario’s education funding formula needs to be fully reviewed and reformed.
+It is based on a model introduced two-and-a-half decades ago that was designed to reduce overall expenditure...

 policy icon

-A stronger voice for your educators and their union
+A strong voice for educators and their union

 policy icon